smtd-pat/tech-suite-manual/control-room.md

 Currently the Control Room has 2 input sources:

-- Stereo USB (via the m908 USB cable on the sidecar)
 - Stereo Dante
+- Stereo USB - via the m908 USB cable on the sidecar
+- Stereo Patch - via the Sidecar patchbay

 <!--TODO-->
 > Additional input options will be added in the future as additional hardware is installed

+See how to use these in [Audio Output](#audio-output)

 ### Output Information